 - June 2019: The Town has adopted a new zoning by-law for Yonge Street and Davis Drive in the urban centres areas.
 You can find more details on this page.

 Step 1 - Locate the property on the Navigate Newmarket interactive map.

 (Note: Safari browser is not supported at this time.
-For best performance, use the latest version of IE, Firefox, or Chrome web browsers.)
+For best performance, use Chrome)

-Click through to the map with the Continue button in the bottom left.
+Click through to the map with the Accept button in the bottom left.

 Step 2 - Identify your zoning.